How to Extract Followers from Any Twitter Account for Lead Gen

 How many followers can I extract at once?

 Most tools can extract thousands of followers, but be mindful of rate limits.
 Twitter (X) may flag accounts making too many requests.
-Quality tools like Autoreach handle rate limiting automatically to keep your account safe.
-Typical limits allow extracting 5,000-10,000 followers per account per day.
+Autoreach handles rate limiting automatically and uses browser-grade TLS fingerprinting plus human-like delays to keep your account safe.
+Typical limits allow extracting several thousand followers per account per day.

 Can I get email addresses from Twitter extraction?

-Twitter doesn't publicly display email addresses.
-However, you can use enrichment tools to match Twitter profiles to email addresses through other databases.
-Success rates vary but typically range from 30-60% for B2B contacts.
+Twitter does not publicly display email addresses.
+However, enrichment tools can match Twitter profiles to business email addresses through other databases.
+Success rates vary but typically range from 30 to 60% for B2B contacts.
+Autoreach can then sequence those contacts over email (Gmail and Outlook) alongside their X and LinkedIn profiles.

 How often should I re-extract followers?

 Quarterly extraction updates are recommended.
 People change jobs, create new accounts, and competitors gain new followers.
-Fresh data ensures you're not wasting outreach on outdated information.
+Fresh data ensures you are not wasting outreach on outdated information.

 How do I know if extracted leads match my ICP?